Tok Pisin: Development of Tok Pisin

 Tok Pisin is also known as a "mixed" language.
 This means that it consists of characteristics of different languages.
-Tok Pisin obtained most of its vocabulary from the English language (i.e., English is its lexifier).
+Tok Pisin obtained most of its vocabulary from English (i.e., English is its lexifier).
 The origin of the syntax is a matter of debate.
-Hymes claims that the syntax is from the substratum languages—the languages of the local peoples.
+Edward Wolfers claimed that the syntax is from the substratum languages—the languages of the local peoples.
 Derek Bickerton's analysis of creoles, on the other hand, claims that the syntax of creoles is imposed on the grammarless pidgin by its first native speakers: the children who grow up exposed to only a pidgin rather than a more developed language such as one of the local languages or English.
 In this analysis, the original syntax of creoles is in some sense the default grammar humans are born with.

 Pidgins are less elaborated than non-Pidgin languages.
 Their typical characteristics found in Tok Pisin are: